asuol/RTEMS_rpi_testing/README.md

 Test cases and drivers for the Raspberry Pi BSP on RTEMS.

-Documentation from 2014 GSOC can be found in https://devel.rtems.org/wiki/GSoC/2013/Raspberry_Pi_BSP_Peripherals
+Documentation from 2015 GSOC can be found in https://devel.rtems.org/wiki/GSoC/2015/RaspberryPi_peripherals_and_SD_card Documentation from 2014 GSOC can be found in https://devel.rtems.org/wiki/GSoC/2013/Raspberry_Pi_BSP_Peripherals

 GPIO - Test cases for the Raspberry Pi GPIO API.